Trevor Francis: Sheffield Wednesday

 After the departure of Ron Atkinson, Francis took over as manager of Sheffield Wednesday with popular support from club and supporters.
-He guided Wednesday to third-place finish in 1992.
+He guided Wednesday to third-place finish in 1992, and seventh in the next two seasons in the new FA Premier League.
 The following year, Wednesday reached the FA Cup and League Cup finals, losing both to Arsenal, the former after a replay.
 In 1994, Francis finally retired as a player, shortly before his 40th birthday.
+Wednesday also reached the semi finals of the League Cup that season.
 He was dismissed as manager a year later after Wednesday finished 13th in the Premiership.

-In February 1992, Francis brought former French international Eric Cantona back from a poor discipline enforced hiatus in his career by inviting him for a trial at Sheffield Wednesday.
+In January 1992, Francis brought former French international Eric Cantona back from a poor discipline enforced hiatus in his career by inviting him for a trial at Sheffield Wednesday.
 However, as the snowy conditions meant that he could only evaluate Cantona on AstroTurf, Francis requested an extension to the trial to see whether Cantona could play on grass.
 An outraged Cantona walked out on The Owls and was signed (without a trial) by Leeds United, inspiring first them and then Manchester United to success.
 In a 2012 interview Francis said that he had agreed to take Cantona on as a favour to Francis' former agent, Dennis Roach, and Michel Platini, who he knew from his time playing in Italy, when they approached him about taking on Cantona, and that it was intended as an opportunity for Cantona to put himself in the "shop window": Wednesday had only recently been promoted back to the top flight, with most of the squad still being on Second Division-level wages, and the club could not afford to sign him.

 Birmingham City

-Francis was hired by Birmingham City as manager in 1996, with the club in the First Division (the equivalent of the old Second Division, now known as the EFL Championship).
-He guided Birmingham to 10th- and 7th-place finishes in his first two seasons, missing out on the playoffs on goal difference in the latter.
-Finishes of 4th, 4th and 5th in the next three seasons resulted in playoff entry, losing each time.
+12 months after being sacked by Sheffield Wednesday, Francis returned to Birmingham City as manager in May 1996, with the club having just finished 15th in Division One (the equivalent of the old Second Division, now known as the EFL Championship).
+Among his first signings were a host of former top division title winners - Steve Bruce, Mike Newell and Gary Ablett, as well as former FA Cup winner Barry Horne and club record signing Paul Furlong.

+After a disappointing start in 1996-97, Francis lifted the Blues away from the relegation battle to finish 10th.
+His second season brought a seventh place finish, with the Blues only missing out on the playoffs on goals scored.
+The next three seasons saw the Blues finally make the breakthrough into the playoffs, only to lose in the semi finals each time.

 Francis led Blues to the 2001 League Cup Final, in which they lost on penalties to Liverpool.
 He was dismissed in October that year.
 BBC Sport wrote "Francis the player was legendary.
 Francis the manager is the nearly man".